pfadfinden/Dokumente/Aufnahmeordnung.md

 Geändert in der 40.
 Bundesversammlung vom 8. bis 9.
 Juni 2013 in Immenhausen
 Geändert in der 42.
 Bundesversammlung vom 12. bis 14.
 Juni 2015 in Immenhausen
 Geändert in der 45.
 Bundesversammlung vom 8. bis 10.
 Juni 2018 in Immenhausen
+Geändert in der 49.
+Bundesversammlung vom 24. bis 26.
+September 2021 in Immenhausen